Cosmian/mse-cli/documentation/docs/bare-metal/getting_started.md

     There are quite a few locations where the old MSE name is still in use.

-Cosmian Enclave Bare Metal is designed to start an application on your own SGX hardware or that of your cloud provider.
-It does not require the use of the Cosmian Enclave SaaS Infrastructure.
+Cosmian Enclave Bare Metal is designed to start an application on SGX hardware either on-premise or at a cloud provider.
+This solution does not require the use of the [Cosmian Enclave SaaS](../saas/getting_started.md) Infrastructure.

-This tutiorial goes into the details of the deployment flow.
+This tutorial goes into the details of the deployment flow.
 If you want to quickly deploy an application, you can chain all the subcommands, as shown later.

-The tutorial defines two actors:
+The tutorial defines two roles:

-- The code provider (who can also consume the result of the application)
+- The code provider (who may also consume the result of the application)
 - The SGX operator (who also owns the data to run against the application)

-Read [the flow page](flow.md) to get more details about the role of each participant and the overall flow.
+Read [the flow page](flow.md) to get more details about each role and the overall flow.

 ## Pre-requisites

-You have to install and configure an SGX machine either on-premise or at your cloud provider first.
+You have to install and configure an SGX machine either on-premise or at a cloud provider first.
 Cosmian provides hardware and OS requirements, as well as Ansible scripts to facilitate the deployment.

 ## Install the Cosmian Enclave Bare Metal CLI